RagsFTW/RagsFTW.github.io/_posts/2019-1-1-VulnHub-Bulldog-1.md

 ![9](/images/bulldog/9.png)

-**Image 9** - The text file with all the hashes named hashes.txt
+**Image 9** - The text file with all the hashes named hashes.txt.

 Now we have our hashes and we know what kind of hashes they are, we are ready to start cracking!
 We have to build our command for hashcat...

 ```
 hashcat -a 0 -m 100 hashes.txt /usr/share/wordlists/rockyou.txt --force --potfile-disable
 ```
-Let's break down that command: "hashcat" initiates hashcat, "-a 0" specified the attack mode (0 tells hashcat to do a straight hash to hash comparison, and "-m 100" specifies the hash type (100 tells hashcat to do SHA-1 hashes).
+Let's break down that command: "hashcat" initiates hashcat, "-a 0" specified the attack mode (0 tells hashcat to do a straight hash to hash comparison) and "-m 100" specifies the hash type (100 tells hashcat to do SHA-1 hashes).
 The next section specifies the path to your hash file, and then the path to the wordlist comes next.
 After this, I usually tack on any other options.
 In this case I am using "--force" due to some errors on my Kali VM and "--potfile-disable" so that I will be able to see the cracked passwords in the output and not store them in my potfile.

 ![10](/images/bulldog/10.png)